virtualadrian/libosmium-manual/src/osm-objects.md

 Include: `<osmium/osm/relation.hpp>`

-A `Relation` is a kind of `Object`.
-In addition to the things you can do with any Object, a Relation has a list of members:
+A `Relation` is a kind of `OSMObject`.
+In addition to the things you can do with any OSMObject, a Relation has a list of members:

     osmium::Relation& relation = ...
     osmium::RelationMemberList& rml = way.members();